You are here:

 - Maintenance of Liquidity - The portfolio shall be managed in such a manner that assures that funds are available as needed to meet those immediate and/or future operating requirements of the County.

 - Maximize Return - The portfolio shall be managed in such a fashion as to attain a market-average rate of return throughout budgetary and economic cycles, within the context and parameters set forth by objectives 1 and 2 above.

 Delegation of Authority

-The County Treasurer is responsible to safely invest and reinvest County funds.
-The Treasurer shall establish written procedures for the operation of the investment program consistent with this investment policy, shall establish a system of controls to regulate the activities of subordinate officials and shall be responsible for all transactions undertaken.
+The County Treasurer is responsible for the prudent investment of County funds.
+The Treasurer shall establish written procedures for the operation of the investment program consistent with this policy, shall establish a system of controls to regulate the activities of subordinate officials and shall be responsible for all transactions undertaken.
 Further, the roles and responsibilities of staff assigned to investment management shall be clearly defined through maintenance of formal job descriptions and established chain of command.
-Employees who directly manage investments will attend a minimum of 6 hours each year of continuing education on public sector investment topics at County costs.
+Employees who directly manage investments will attend a minimum of 6 hours each year of continuing education on public sector investment topics at County cost.
 Staff shall be bonded in amounts appropriate to levels of responsibility and portfolio characteristics.

 Investment Advisory Committee